mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 The initial memory that is assigned to each pod.
 The units suffix can be one of the following: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.

-### sharding.mongos.extAccess.enabled
+### sharding.extAccess.enabled

-A boolean to determine if external access, and therefore Split Horizon, is required/enabled.
+A boolean to determine if external access is required/enabled.
+This will create services for to allow access from external to Kubernetes.

-### sharding.mongos.extAccess.exposeMethod
+### sharding.extAccess.exposeMethod

 The service that will be used to provide access to the MognoDB replica set from external to Kubernetes.
 Choices are `NodePort` or `LoadBalancer`.